-Cleveland Clinic Children’s was nationally ranked in pediatric care by U.S. News & World Report’s 2018-19 edition of America’s Best Children’s Hospitals.
+Cleveland Clinic Children’s was ranked as a national leader in pediatric clinical care by U.S. News & World Report’s 2019-20 edition of “Best Children’s Hospitals.”

 About the Rankings

-- Hospital survival rates
+- Hospital survival rates.

-- Nurse staffing
+- Nurse staffing.

-- Sub-specialist availability
+- Sub-specialist availability.

 In addition to the data, pediatric specialists were asked to recommend the hospitals they consider best for children with challenging problems.
 Eighty-seven hospitals across the country ranked in one or more specialties.